Alexfm101/Learning-Reinforcement-Learning/README.md

-# RL-demos
+# Learning Reinforcement learning

-A collection of Reinforcement learning algorithms from basics to advanced using OpenAI gym
+This respo is about my journey studying RL, I will trying to implement from the most classic algorithms to advance deep RL algorithms using OpenAI gym in differents enviroments.
+Also i will using the "Reinforcement Learning: An Introduction" from Richard Sutton and Andrew Barto where i think is the best book for start in this machine learning area.

+## Classic Algorithms

+-